Diocese of Pamiers

 The Diocese of Pamiers, Couserans, and Mirepoix (Latin: Dioecesis Apamiensis, Couseranensis, et Mirapicensis; French: Diocèse de Pamiers, Mirepoix, et Couserans) is a Latin Church diocese of the Catholic Church in southern France.

 Erected in 1295, it was a historical diocese of county of Foix.
 The diocese was suppressed in 1801, it was restored in 1822.
 The diocese comprises the department of Ariège and is suffragan to the Archdiocese of Toulouse.
 The diocese of Pamiers is divided into five Deaneries: Pamiers, Foix, Haut-Ariège, Couserans, and Pays-d'Olmes-Mirapoix.
 The episcopal see is the Cathedral of Saint Antoninus in the city of Pamiers.

 In 2021, in the Diocese of Pamiers, Couserans, and Mirepoix there was one priest for every 5,082 Catholics.

 History

 The traditions of the diocese mention as its first apostle of Christianity St. Antoninus, born at Fredelacum (Frédélas) near Pamiers in the Rouergue, and martyred in his native country at a date uncertain.
 Cardinal Cesare Baronius believed that he was one of the martyrs of the Theban Legion in 286.
-The Abbey of St. Antonin was founded near Fredelacum about 960; in 1034 it passed under the jurisdiction of the Bishop of Girone and was annexed in 1060 to the Congregation of Cluny.
+The Abbey of St. Antonin was founded near Fredelacum about 960; in 1034 it passed under the jurisdiction of the Bishop of Girona and was annexed in 1060 to the Congregation of Cluny.
 By 1095, however, the monastery followed the Rule of Saint Augustine.

 A castle built on the site of the abbey by Roger II Count of Foix (1070–1125) was called Appamia; hence the name of Pamiers which passed to the neighbouring small town.
 The monastery buildings were located a mile and a half outside the walls of the villa that became the city.